-Devour Week is coming to a close with its big finish — the Devour Culinary Classic.
-The 10th annual anticipated food and drink showcase will take over Desert Botanical Garden this weekend, February 23 and 24, with local chefs, restaurants, people, plants, and plenty of chef demos, tastings, and educational sessions.
+Devour Week is coming to a close with its big finish, the Devour Culinary Classic.
+The 11th annual food and drink showcase will take over Desert Botanical Garden this weekend, February 22 and 23, with local chefs, restaurants, people, plants, and plenty of chef demos, tastings, and educational sessions.

-But before you start this culinary experience, here’s what you may need to know before you go.
+As you embark on this culinary experience, here’s what to know before you go.

 Are tickets still available?

 Only Sunday VIP tickets may be purchased at this time for $205.

 It's 10 a.m.
 (VIP) or 11:30 a.m. (general admission) to 3:30 p.m. on both Saturday, February 22, and Sunday, February 23.